 a) A Comparative Study of Time Advancement Methods for Solving Navier-Stokes Equations

 b) High Accuracy Schemes for DNS and Acoustics

-2. The von Neumann analysis for PDEs has been corrected, with the help of 1D convection equation.
-See the CUP book and the following from J. Computational Physics:
+2. The von Neumann analysis for PDEs has been corrected, with the help of 1D convection equation and heat equation.
+See the following papers from J. Computational Physics:

 a) Error Dynamics: Beyond von Neumann Analysis -- T.K.
 Sengupta, A. Dipankar and P. Sagaut, 226, 1211-1218 (2007)